marschr/mapnav-notes/README.md

 ### Notes and findings on maps/nav for openpilot

 #### Rendering:
-- Adreno 530 driver on current EON/C2 Android version doesn't seem to support "EXT_external_objects_fd" OpenGL/Vulkan extensions used for IPC GL texture.
+- Probably won't need texture IPC if we can just run everything from the new QT UI (except for UI crashes, which hopefully it shouldn't) ~~Adreno 530 driver on current EON/C2 Android version doesn't seem to support "EXT_external_objects_fd" OpenGL/Vulkan extensions used for IPC GL texture.
 Could fallback to some shared DMA/ION/SVM like vision does? (maybe benchmark both solutions to check if there are real perf gains) Or even draw directly from UI module? (related discord link: https://discordapp.com/channels/469524606043160576/534138605136773138/730596253720641556)
-(OnePlus3 vulkan driver info https://vulkan.gpuinfo.org/displayreport.php?id=3603#extensions)
+(OnePlus3 vulkan driver info https://vulkan.gpuinfo.org/displayreport.php?id=3603#extensions)~~
 [![mapnav-ipc](mapnav-ipc.jpg)](https://imgur.com/gallery/8pfHO5X)
 *(link on the image for video)*